 In accordance with the Affordable Care Act (ACA) your Plan covers, at no cost to you, certain preventive medications, including contraceptives, both prescription and Over-the-counter, when these medications are purchased from Participating Pharmacies.
+ACA preventive drugs your Plan covers are listed on your Formulary.
 Over-the-counter ACA preventive drugs received from Participating Pharmacies will not be covered in full under the ACA preventive benefit without a written prescription from your Qualified Practitioner.
 However, over-the-counter contraceptives do not require a written prescription pursuant to Oregon state law.